Start Early! Start looking as far in advance as you can.

 How can I get more information about complaints and licensing violations?
 Click for our complaint policies.

 Are there any child care financial assistance programs that my family qualifies for?
-We can tell you who to contact in order to find the Child Care Develpment Fund (CCDF) intake agent in your county.?
+We can tell you who to contact in order to find the Child Care Development Fund (CCDF) intake agent in your county.?

 Visit and Ask Questions